mrdanf/DingoLingo/README.md

 ### Music

-After the bot has joined your server, use ```$help``` to display help and command information.
+After the bot has joined your server, use ```!help``` to display help and command information.

 ```
-$p [link/video title/key words/playlist-link/soundcloud link/spotify link/bandcamp link/twitter link]
+!p [link/video title/key words/playlist-link/soundcloud link/spotify link/bandcamp link/twitter link]
 ```

 * Plays the audio of supported website